wttech/aet/documentation/src/main/wiki/JSErrorsDataFilter.md

 #### JS Errors Data Filter

-Js Errors Data Filter filters JS Errors Collector result - it removes matched javascript errors from reports.
+Js Errors Data Filter filters JS Errors Collector result - it marks filtered errors as ignored and attaches data about applied filters.

 This filter can be only applied to `js-errors` comparator tag in test case.
 When more than one parameter is provided then only fully matched errors are filtered.
 If some XML-specific charactes (e.g. `&`) are in parameter's value, then they must be escaped.